Mahàkhandhako Home Page Next Section

 the gods called the Four Great Kings let loose a cry:

-the unsurpassed Dhamma Wheel has been set rolling by the Gracious One,
+the unsurpassed Dhamma Wheel has been set rolling by the Fortunate One,

 Having heard the cry of the gods called the Four Great Kings